ted-spence-avalara/developer-dot/avatax/dev-guide/customizing-transaction/committing-a-transaction.md

 When you provide this information, the API will test the transaction and report an error if any fields do not match.
 This feature allows you to perform automated reconciliation of transactions, and to detect discrepancies programmatically.
 Your software can call VerifyTransaction on all entries in your accounting system ledger every evening, and assert that the amounts match expectations.
 Any transactions that fail to verify can be escalated for human oversight.

-The ListTransactionsByCompany API is intended to help you display a list of transactions that are in any particular stage of the reconciliation process.
+The <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/ListTransactionsByCompany/">ListTransactionsByCompany API</a> is intended to help you display a list of transactions that are in any particular stage of the reconciliation process.
 You can use it to examine any stage for transactions that need human review.

 Let's examine how a two-stage verification process would work: